CarlKCarlK/cargo-wat/Nine Rust Cargo WATs.md

 No! it's `[profile.release]`, `[profile.dev]`, and `[profile.build]`.
 Wat?

 Which names are better?
-We'll see in the next Wat that answer is neither.

-## Wat 2: Dots in Profile Section Names
+I like profile names better in part because the dots in the section names are useful.

 In TOML dots are used to separate keys in nested tables.
 For example, `a.b.c` is a key `c` in a table `b` in a table `a`.
 This gives us two ways to, for example, set the optimization level for release: